sanger-pathogens/gps-pipeline-sanger/README.md

 ### Hardware
 It is recommended to have at least 16GB of RAM and 100GB of free storage
 > [!NOTE]
-> - The pipeline core files use ~5MB
+> - The pipeline core files use ~6MB
-> - All default databases use ~19GB in total
+> - All default databases use ~20GB in total (the optional Bakta database for annotation use an additional ~4GB)
-> - All Docker images use ~13GB in total; alternatively, Singularity images use ~4.5GB in total
+> - All Docker images use ~14GB in total; alternatively, Singularity images use ~4.7GB in total
 > - The pipeline generates ~1.8GB intermediate files for each sample on average
 >     - These files can be removed when the pipeline run is completed, please refer to [Clean Up](#clean-up)
 >     - To further reduce storage requirement by sacrificing the ability to resume the pipeline, please refer to [Experimental](#experimental)